mozilla/OpenDesign/README.md

 * Style Information: [What you want it to look like, link to references, similar things etc.]
 * Deadline: [When would you like this done by]
 * Tag: [Design Needed, Developer Needed, Question, Staff Support Needed]

+Note: Because of the way permissions work on this repo, if you can't add a label yourself indicate the label you want added in the body of the issue and someone will add it for you.